Autonomous Vehicle Safety Ratings & Crash Statistics 2025

 Understanding self-driving safety requires separating fully autonomous (Level 4) robo-taxis from supervised (Level 2) driver-assistance systems.
-We analyze the latest 2024-2025 crash data, including Waymo's 127 million rider-only miles and national incident reporting, to provide verifiable safety ratings.
+We analyze the latest crash data from 2025, including Waymo's 170.7 million rider-only miles and national NHTSA incident reporting, to provide verifiable safety ratings.

 Key Safety Takeaways (Direct Answers)

-What are the current self-driving car accident statistics?
+What are the current self-driving car accident statistics according to NHTSA?

-How do fully autonomous and semi-autonomous crash profiles differ?
+How do fully autonomous and semi-autonomous crash profiles differ in actual data?

-For semi-autonomous (Level 2) vehicles like Tesla, front-end damage accounts for 62% of crashes, often indicating a failure to stop.
-For fully autonomous (Level 4) vehicles like Waymo, damage occurs to the rear of the vehicle 54% of the time, typically indicating the autonomous vehicle was rear-ended by a human driver.
+For semi-autonomous Level 2 vehicles (like Tesla), front-end damage accounts for a significant portion of crashes, typically indicating the vehicle or human failed to stop.
+Conversely, for fully autonomous Level 4 vehicles (like Waymo), a majority of damage occurs to the rear of the vehicle, which heavily implies the autonomous vehicle was rear-ended by a trailing human driver.

 This table compares leading entities operating in the autonomous and semi-autonomous space.
 Fully autonomous platforms like Waymo log "Rider-Only" (RO) miles, while semi-autonomous systems rely on driver supervision.